Knoblauchpilze/bsgalone/README.md

 The application also needs to make some changes in the UI based on what is happening in the ECS.
 For example when an asteroid is scanned, we want to display a message indicating the result of the analysis.
 Or when an entity is killed or an asteroid destroyed, we might also want to display some message to represent it.

+Similarly, when the user clicks on interactive parts of the UI, we might need to make some changes to the entities: for example if the `DOCK` button is clicked, or an item is purchased, we need to reflect this in the ECS if it is relevant.

+Later on when the application will be split into a client/server architecture, some of the interactions we presented before will be either received from the server (an enemy died) or sent to the server for validation (request to purchase an item).

+These considerations made us realize that we needed some decoupling between what happens in the UI (respectively the ECS) and how is it applied to the ECS (respectively the UI).

 In order to achieve this, we created a messaging system.
 This allows communicating from the systems operating on the entities to the UI in a decoupled and asynchronous way.

 ### Message queue